orian34/travelogues/posts/ragecraft4/index.md

 ![Grumble grumble why is it not named Empyrean.](11)

 A simpler area, with the biggest particularity being the many fast nat zombees creating a hounding sense while progressing, working especially well in the hanging vines maze.
-The second segment was a  more interesting, the visibility quite impaired changed the gameplay by needing to be more careful.
+The second segment was more interesting, the visibility quite impaired changed the gameplay by needing to be more careful.
 It made me wish for spurs though, breaking the grass added a lot of tedium this could have solved.
 The beekeeper elite was incredibly effective and thematic.

 ### Dreadfire Stronghold - Purple